 Watching TV while on a spiritual fast will become increasingly ridiculous.
 In every commercial, you are being tempted with food.
 Most of all, it destroys your Christ-focus.
-It is not going to kill you to turn off the TV and radio, and stop buying the newspaper.
+It is not going to kill you to turn off the TV and radio and cut back on the social media.
 The world will continue happily along without your presence.
 Of the many times I have broken a fast, I can usually root it back to allowing myself some form of earthly distraction.